GarrettS/Singular-Health/README.md

 * Changes in insurance coverage, provider networks, or providers make all of the above harder, unnecessarily.

-* Schedules are hard to adhere to.
-Patients and doctors are frequently late.
+* Schedules are hard to maintain.
+Patients cancel or no-show and doctors are frequently late.

 * Submitting insurance claims is annoying.